0xAX/linux-insides/Booting/linux-bootstrap-4.md

 gs             0x18	24
 ```

-We can see here that `cs` register contains - `0x10` (as you will remember from the previous part, this is the second index in the Global Descriptor Table), `eip` register is `0x100000` and the base address of all segments including the code segment are zero.
+We can see here that `cs` register contains - `0x10` (as you may remember from the [previous part](https://github.com/0xAX/linux-insides/blob/master/Booting/linux-bootstrap-3.md), this is the second index in the `Global Descriptor Table`), `eip` register contains `0x100000` and the base address of all segments including the code segment are zero.

 So we can get the physical address, it will be `0:0x100000` or just `0x100000`, as specified by the boot protocol.
-Now let's start with the 32-bit entry point.
+Now let's start with the `32-bit` entry point.

 32-bit entry point
 --------------------------------------------------------------------------------

-We can find the definition of the 32-bit entry point in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/head_64.S) assembly source code file:
+We can find the definition of the `32-bit` entry point in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/head_64.S) assembly source code file:

 ```assembly
 	__HEAD